-There is not a specific number of eggs a person can eat as part of a healthful diet.
-Eggs were once considered to be an unhealthy food source in terms of high cholesterol and heart problem concerns.
-The fact that the yolk of an egg contains a high level of cholesterol was the primary cause of this.
+There is no specific number of eggs that a person should eat as part of a healthy diet.
+Experts once considered eggs to be an unhealthy food source in terms of high cholesterol and heart problem concerns.
+The fact that egg yolk contains a high level of cholesterol was the primary cause of this belief.

-Research has shown, however, that eggs do not increase the chances of heart disease.
+However, research has since shown that eggs do not increase the risk of heart disease.

-Scientists now understand that the cholesterol people consume in foods only has a small impact on cholesterol levels in the body.
+Scientists now understand that the cholesterol that people consume from foods only has a small impact on cholesterol levels in the body.

-In the past, there was also a misunderstanding about the role of cholesterol in the body, but more recent research has now challenged this too.
+In the past, there was also a misunderstanding about the role of cholesterol in the body.
+However, more recent research has now challenged this as well.

-The way cholesterol moves through the bloodstream is relevant to the impact it can have.
+The way cholesterol moves through the bloodstream is relevant to the impact that it can have.

-Either low-density lipoproteins (LDL) or high-density lipoproteins (HDL) transport the cholesterol.
+Either low-density lipoproteins (LDL) or high-density lipoproteins (HDL) transport cholesterol.

 HDL is responsible for collecting cholesterol that is no longer needed, and LDL transports cholesterol to areas where it is needed.

-Abnormally high levels of LDL cholesterol are typically unhealthy because they can build up and cause clogging in the arteries.
-This buildup of cholesterol can increase the risk of heart attacks.
+Unusually high levels of LDL cholesterol are typically unhealthy because they can build up and cause clogging in the arteries.
+This buildup of cholesterol can increase the risk of heart attack.

-HDL cholesterol is considered to be ‘healthier’ than LDL cholesterol, as it plays a role in removing the cholesterol from the body.
+Many people consider HDL cholesterol to be “healthier” than LDL cholesterol, as it plays a role in removing cholesterol from the body.

 For example, one recent review of existing studies found no significant link between dietary cholesterol and heart disease.
 However, a high daily consumption of eggs was associated with a higher incidence of heart disease.

-Eggs may contain a relatively high amount of cholesterol, but they do not have a major impact on cholesterol levels.
+Although eggs may contain a relatively high amount of cholesterol, they do not have a major impact on overall cholesterol levels.

-They are a highly nutritious source of protein, containing a range of vitamins and minerals, including:
+Eggs are highly nutritious sources of protein.
+They contain a range of vitamins and minerals, including:

-Eggs are affordable and easily included in a balanced diet.
-The best way of consuming eggs is to boil or poach them without using salt.
+Eggs are affordable and easily includable in the diet.
+A good way to consume eggs is boiled or poached without salt.

-Eggs that have been enriched with omega-3 and sourced from free-range farms are the healthiest eggs.
+Eggs enriched with omega-3 and sourced from free-range farms tend to be the healthiest eggs.

-Eating between one and three eggs per day can have several health benefits, but this varies from person-to-person.
+Eating one to three eggs per day can have several health benefits, but this varies from person to person.
 At this level of consumption, people can expect minimal changes in their cholesterol levels.

 It is unclear whether there is an upper limit on how many eggs a person can eat per day.
-More research in this area is needed to provide clarity.
+More research in this area is necessary to provide clarity.

-But when people have no health issues causing concern, they can eat eggs in moderate quantities, and they are unlikely to have any effects on cholesterol levels.
+However, when people have no health issues causing concern, they can eat eggs in moderate quantities, and they are unlikely to have any effects on their bodily cholesterol levels.

-It is possible to contact food poisoning from consuming raw eggs.
-Food poisoning is, however, becoming increasingly more unlikely with the rise in health and food safety standards in the United States.
+It is possible to contract food poisoning from consuming raw eggs.
+However, food poisoning is becoming less common with the rise in health and food safety standards in the U.S.